steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 - ❌ Swift-only Example via CocoaPods or Carthage
 - ❌ Swift-only Example via CocoaPods using `xcframework`

-⚠️ Testing here is tricky - Apple saves absolute paths in the binary, so if you happen to have the same username on the build machine and your test machine, it might work, but fails somewhere else.
-It also seems that lldb uses the shared module cache.
+⚠️ Testing here is extremely tricky - Apple saves absolute paths in the binary, so if you happen to have the same username on the build machine and your test machine, it might work, but fails somewhere else.
+It also seems that lldb uses the shared module cache, so you need to delete DerivedData on every run.
+And (see later in this article) *where* you store the example and what *other files* you store also play into this - dare I say, this was extremely confusing and frustrating to debug.

  I ended up creating a fresh virtual machine with a generic username with snapshots, to ensure correct reproducibility.
 We also enabled `BUILD_LIBRARY_FOR_DISTRIBUTION` between the current release (9.3.3) and the upcoming version (9.4), which again changed the example results.

 In mixed-mode projects, debugging works, but lldb complains: